 Supported computing environment

-In order to use Two-Factor Authentication, an EID holder must have either an iOS or Android compatible mobile device (such as a mobile phone or tablet) or a mobile phone capable of sending and receiving text (SMS) messages.
+In order to use Two-Factor Authentication, an EID holder must have a compatible smartphone or tablet, or a mobile phone capable of sending and receiving text (SMS) messages.

 Both Tier 1 and Tier 2 technical support is available during normal business hours.
 Routine requests are typically addressed within one business day.

 End users should start with Tier 1 technical support.
 Any user can call the UT Service Desk at 512-475-9400.

 Departmental support staff and the UT Service Desk may escalate issues to the Two-Factor Authentication team.
 Customers referred to the Two-Factor Authentication team will be contacted within one business day.

 ITS will notify customers about both scheduled and unscheduled maintenance, as well as service availability and delivery issues, using the Alerts and Outages page.
 Services may not be available during maintenance periods.

 Scheduled maintenance may occur at the following times:

 - Thursdays between 6:30 AM and 7:00 AM